We have included below the latest information on process to develop the North West Marine Plan.

 the next steps in marine planning.

-We are holding workshops in the north east marine plan areas between 29 January and 28 February 2019 to support the Online engagement and provide an opportunity to comment on the Iteration 3 products.
+We are holding workshops in the north west marine plan areas between 29 January and 28 February 2019 to support the Online engagement and provide an opportunity to comment on the Iteration 3 products.

 Preferred draft policies and supporting text have been developed following feedback from the Iteration 2 Options engagement in early 2018 and the Call for Issues with Supporting Evidence in 2016.
 This is an opportunity for stakeholders to contribute to the development of the preferred marine plan draft policies ahead of the statutory consultation on the draft marine plans in late 2019.